JetBrains/kotlin-web-site/pages/docs/reference/set-operations.md

 To find an intersection between two collections (elements present in both of them), use `intersect()`.
 To find collection elements not present in another collection, use `subtract()`.
-Both these functions have the infix form as well.
+Both these functions have the infix form as well, for example, `a union b`.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">